|Salary:||Competitive remuneration package, commensurate with experience, will be offered to the successful candidate.|

-The Maritime Union of Australia Division (MUA Division) of the Construction, Forestry, Maritime, Mining and Energy Union is seeking an experienced legal practitioner to manage the provision of legal and strategic industrial advice and representation to the Officials of the Union.
+The Maritime Union of Australia Division (MUA) of the Construction Forestry Maritime Mining and Energy Union (CFMMEU) is seeking an experienced legal practitioner to provide legal and strategic industrial advice and representation to the Officials and Members of the MUA.

-This is an exciting and highly sought after position in one of Australia’s oldest, most effective and influential trade unions that values collaboration and collectivism, works closely with its partners across the labour movement, takes its social responsibilities seriously, and seeks to influence and shape the future.
+This is an exciting and highly sought-after position in one of Australia's oldest, most effective and influential trade unions that values collaboration and collectivism, works closely with its partners across the labour movement, takes it social responsibilities seriously, and seeks to influence and shape the future.

-To be considered for this role, applicants will possess a degree in Law, and have no less than 10 years’ or more post admission or equivalent experience in senior roles.
-You must hold an unrestricted practicing certificate, or eligibility to obtain one to be considered for this role.
+To be considered for this role, applicants must possess a degree in Law, have no less than 4 years' post admission or equivalent experience in similar roles, and hold or be eligible to hold a current practicing certificate.

 How to apply for this job :

 Applications including a cover letter and a resume in no more than 4 pages total by email to The Recruitment Officer: firstname.lastname@example.org, using the subject line: Industrial Legal Officer – Vic & Tas application